top of page

 Subdivision plan 732, registered October 13, 1887 - one week prior to Plan 739.
 (Ontario Land Registry)

 Immediately west of Graham's row of semi-detached houses is the terminus of an oddly laid out street called Mechanic Avenue[6].
-It first appeared soon after the Toronto Land and Investment Corporation bought up Lots 12 through 16 in subdivision plan 319 in July 1887 from various owners, as well as a 19-foot wide strip of land connecting those properties to Maude.
+It first appeared soon after the Toronto Land and Investment Corporation bought up Lots 12 through 16 in subdivision plan 319 in July 1887 from various owners, as well as a 19-foot-wide north-south strip of land connecting those properties to Maude Street.
 By September they had drafted their plan for subdividing these lands which included the creation of a new road called Mechanic Avenue.
 No doubt they would have preferred that the southern part of the roadway be wider - especially considering that the 19-foot allowance included sidewalks on either side - but by that point the construction of Graham's houses would have been well under way so buying additional land east of the strip would not have been feasible.
 Fortunately the city was able to obtain property north of the initial avenue to allow it to continue at full width up to Wyndham Street in 1889.

 It should be noted that the word "mechanic" had a different meaning prior to the age of automobiles than it does today.
 It was applied broadly to all skilled tradesmen as was evident in the Mechanics Wanted classifieds in Victorian and Edwardian newspapers that sought bakers, barbers, bookbinders, blacksmiths, carriage makers, coat makers, electricians, machinists, upholsterers, watchmakers, woodworkers and even photographer’s assistants.
+As such, it was the perfect moniker for such a working-class neighbourhood.

 The east side of Mechanic Avenue circa 1950s with number 7 on the far right.
 (Courtesy of Eric Grauer)